danbev/inf-wasi/README.md

 ### Plan/How
 [] Design Inference Interface
 [] Implement component adapter for wasi_ephemeral_nn
 [] Bindings
   [] Rust bindings and implementation
   [] Python bindings and implementation
   [] JavaScript bindings and implementation
   [] Java (if possible) bindings and implementation
-[] Add wasm64-wasi support (to enable models to be packaged as modules) [] Add interface for models in wasm components
+[] Add wasm64-wasi support (to enable models to be packaged as modules)
+[] Add interface for models in wasm components
-[] Investigate if running inference using wasm64-wasi is possible and that access to hardware accellerators is possible directly in this case.
+[] Investigate if running inference using wasm64-wasi is possible and that access
+   to hardware accellerators is possible directly in this case
 [] Investigate MultiModal Models (like visual->text, speach->text, text->speach)
 [] Investigate MobileVLMs

 ### Plan/Who
 I think I would be in a good posisition to do this work.
 I've contributed to